sprlab/binary-stylometry/pipeline/Install.md

 pip3 install -r requirements.txt
 ```

+## Sample Run

+Once everything is setup, please go to the `sample-run` folder to and run the pipeline on the given sample dataset to verify pipeline is running as expected.
+More instructions are contained in the folder

 **If you encounter any issues:**
 - Ensure all dependencies are installed correctly.
 - If you still encounter an error, we have a docker file with all the tools installed and configured with the pipeline that we can provide you on demand.